 New Employee Buddy Programme Checklist

 We have drafted for you a workplace buddy programme checklist that can illustrate in a very structured way the key responsibilities and activities that you can expect to engage with your onboarding buddy.
-The activities are displayed in a chronological order: from the moment the buddy is created to the conclusion of the buddy programme.
+The activities are displayed in a chronological order.
+Thus, we start from the moment of selecting the buddy, to the conclusion of the buddy programme.

 Setting up a New Employee Buddy Checklist for HR

-- Start the process by creating a small profile for the new hire: age, experience level, role, key interests, other team members involved in onboarding.
+- Start the process by creating a small profile for the new hire.
+Consider factors such as: age, experience level, role, key interests, other team members involved in onboarding.

 - Open a new Buddy position internally.
 Is there a buddy rotation rooster to pick from?